Meadowlands station: History

 The Meadowlands station opened on July 20, 2009, when a group of dignitaries including New Jersey Governor Jon Corzine, New York Giants owner John Mara, New York Jets owner Woody Johnson, and players from the Giants and Jets rode out on a special train from Hoboken for a ribbon-cutting ceremony.
 The station officially opened to the public on July 26, 2009, for the championship game of the CONCACAF Gold Cup tournament between the United States and Mexico.
 As many as 6,000 of the 80,000 attendees at the soccer game arrived at the complex using the station.

-In August 2009, New Jersey assemblymen Frederick Scalera and Gary Schaer advocated using the train station as a park and ride facility with weekday rush-hour service to help alleviate traffic congestion on the roadways leading to New York City, but the New Jersey Sports and Exposition Authority indicated this could create conflicts on evenings when other events are scheduled, such as those at the Izod Center.
+In August 2009, New Jersey assemblymen Frederick Scalera and Gary Schaer advocated using the train station as a park and ride facility with weekday rush-hour service to help alleviate traffic congestion on the roadways leading to New York City, but the New Jersey Sports and Exposition Authority indicated this could create conflicts on evenings when other events were scheduled, such as those at the Izod Center.

-Although the new train service worked well for the first two regular season NFL games—when approximately 6,000-7,000 football fans arrived by rail—the first problems occurred on September 23, 2009, when 20,000 attendees at a U2 concert crammed onto trains.
-Some concertgoers had to wait up to two hours to board trains after the show, as the rail line can only accommodate a maximum capacity of 10,000 people per hour.
+Although the new train service worked well for the first two regular season NFL games—when approximately 6,000-7,000 football fans arrived by rail—the line's first major problems occurred on September 23, 2009, when 20,000 attendees at a U2 concert crammed onto trains in both directions.
+Some concertgoers had to wait up to two hours to board trains after the show, as the rail line can only accommodate an overall maximum capacity of almost 10,000 people per hour.

+The station operated during all games during the aforementioned FIFA World Cup hosted at MetLife Stadium, with the first of those, June 13, featuring Brazil and Morocco, said to have brought 21,578 fans to the stadium via the rail line and shuttle buses.
+Similar to Super Bowl XLVIII in 2014, which was dubbed as the Mass Transit Super Bowl, FIFA did not allow parking at MetLife Stadium for the World Cup, requiring most attendees to use public transportation services.
+NJ Transit had originally planned to accommodate 40,000 riders per match at the World Cup, but subsequent changes included the implementation of shuttle bus routes to Manhattan and a park-and-ride lot in Nutley and the provision of 4,700 parking spaces at the American Dream.